bright/new-www/content/our-areas/pos-software-development.md

       your POS with **Uber Eats, Wolt, Just Eat, Deliveroo** and more!"
     box_icon: /images/pos_development_icon_update.png
   - box_title: POS device integrations
-    box_description: We'll ensure **stable connections with printers, terminals, and other hardware** integrated with your POS system.
-[We integrate retail devices](/projects/pos-devices-integration/) from top producers including
+    box_description: Ensure stable connections with printers, terminals, and other hardware integrated with your **custom POS system**.
+We [integrate retail devices](/projects/pos-devices-integration/) from top producers, including
-      **Epson or Sunmi**.
-If one printer malfunctions, another will automatically take over to print receipts.
+      **Epson** and **Sunmi**.
+Our robust **POS application development** ensures that if one printer malfunctions, another will automatically take over to print receipts or other critical documents.
     box_icon: /images/1test.png
   - box_title: secure contactless payments
     box_icon: /images/icon_pos_lp_no_feesx2.png